dwdwjtwcz/database_project/README.md

         DECLARE @TripSpots INT;
         SELECT @TripSpots = Spots FROM Trips WHERE TripID = @TripID;
         DECLARE @ReservedSpots INT;
-        SELECT @ReservedSpots = ISNULL(SUM(Spots), 0) FROM Reservations WHERE TripID = @TripID;
+        SELECT @ReservedSpots = ISNULL(SUM(Spots), 0) FROM Reservations WHERE TripID = @TripID and IsActive=1;
         DECLARE @ThisReservedSpots INT;
         SELECT @ThisReservedSpots = Spots FROM Reservations WHERE ReservationID = @ReservationID;
         IF @Spots > (@TripSpots - @ReservedSpots + @ThisReservedSpots)
             THROW 50002, 'Not enough available spots for this trip.', 1;

+        DECLARE @GuestsAdded INT;
+        SELECT @GuestsAdded = Count(GuestID) FROM Guests WHERE ReservationID = @ReservationID;

+        IF @Spots > @GuestsAdded
+            THROW 50003, 'There is more added guests than your desired number.', 1;

         declare @today date;
         select @today = getdate()

+        IF (select Isactive from Reservations where ReservationID=@ReservationID) = 0
+            THROW 50004, 'Reservation is not active.', 1;

-        IF @today < (SELECT AvailableFrom FROM Trips WHERE TripID = @TripID) THROW 50003, 'You cannot edit a reservation for this trip yet. :(', 1;
+        IF @today < (SELECT AvailableFrom FROM Trips WHERE TripID = @TripID) THROW 50005, 'You cannot edit a reservation for this trip yet. :(', 1;

         IF DATEDIFF(DAY, @today, (SELECT StartDate FROM Trips WHERE TripID = @TripID)) < 7
-            THROW 50004, 'Time to edit reservations for this trip is over. :(', 1;
+            THROW 50006, 'Time to edit reservations for this trip is over. :(', 1;

         DECLARE @TripPrice DECIMAL(19, 2);
         SELECT @TripPrice = Price FROM Trips WHERE TripID = @TripID;